bonibv/swarc-material/arc42/arc42-template-EN.md

 </div>

-Many stakeholders make architectural decision based on the technical interfaces between the system and its context.
-Especially infrastructure or hardware designers decide these technical interfaces.
+"Many stakeholders make architectural decision based on the technical interfaces between the system and its context.
+Especially infrastructure or hardware designers decide these technical interfaces."

+These technical interfaces are crucial for ensuring the secure and efficient operation of PictShare.
+They are of particular interest to infrastructure architects and are fundamental to the system's ability to interact with its technical environment.

+Form:

 <div class="formalpara-title">